-- personal integrity and high ethical character; - professional excellence; - · accountability and responsiveness; - absence of conflicts of interest; - · fresh intellectual perspectives and ideas; and - relevant expertise and experience and the ability to offer advice and guidance to management based on that expertise and experience.
+- personal integrity and high ethical character; - professional excellence; - · accountability and responsiveness; - absence of conflicts of interest; - · fresh intellectual perspectives and ideas; and - relevant expertise and experience (including related to financial and accounting matters) and the ability to offer advice and guidance to management based on that expertise and experience.

-We do not have a formal policy for the consideration of diversity by the Nominating and Corporate Governance Committee in identifying nominees for director.
 Diversity is one of the factors the Nominating and Corporate Governance Committee may consider and in this respect diversity may include race, gender, national origin or other characteristics.